Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Related Work

 \paragraph{Socially desirable responding in LLM survey settings.} Response distortion in LLM questionnaires is closely related to \emph{sycophancy}-tuned assistants mirroring a user's stated beliefs rather than answering independently. \citet{perez-etal-2023-discovering} identify sycophancy via model-written evaluations, and \citet{sharma-etal-2024-sycophancy} analyze its prevalence and likely drivers.
 Although usually studied in open-ended dialogue, the same ``agree-with-the-user'' incentive is conceptually adjacent to survey settings: when a model infers what response is expected or preferred, it may favor socially palatable options over its baseline tendencies.
+In impression-management terms \citep{Paulhus2002}, sycophancy can be read as user-contingent desirability seeking, whereas SDR is its questionnaire-style analogue at the level of broad social norms.
 Direct evidence of socially desirable responding (SDR) in LLM assessment supports this.
 Across Big Five inventories, LLMs detect evaluation contexts and shift toward socially desirable profiles, paralleling human SDR \citep{salecha2024social}; broader AI psychometrics likewise finds interpretable yet systematically skewed profiles shaped by training data, safety tuning, and instruction framing \citep{Pellert2024}.
-However, existing SDR analyses mostly report aggregate score shifts, providing limited ability to disentangle trait change from social desirability and other response-style effects at the item-parameter level, which hinders calibrated comparisons across models, instruments, and against human benchmarks.
+However, existing SDR analyses mostly report aggregate score shifts, making it difficult to disentangle changes in inferred profile scores from social desirability and other response-style effects at the item-parameter level, which hinders calibrated comparisons across models, instruments, and human benchmarks.

 \paragraph{Reducing response bias with comparative formats.} A promising mitigation is to replace independent Likert ratings with \emph{comparative} judgments. \citet{li-etal-2025-decoding-llm} compare Likert and forced-choice Big Five questionnaires for LLMs and find forced-choice to be less sensitive to temperature and to better differentiate models; they further explore self-reflection prompting and LLM-as-a-judge scoring.
-Yet forced-choice formats can still admit desirability-driven selections unless the compared statements are carefully matched in desirability, and existing implementations often rely on heuristic scoring rather than probabilistic trait estimation.
+Yet forced-choice formats can still admit desirability-driven selections unless the compared statements are carefully matched in desirability, and existing implementations often rely on heuristic scoring without psychometrically grounded model-based parameter estimation.